digipres/publications/ipres/ipres-2019/papers/australian-law-implications-on-digital-preservation.md

   institutions as well as potential threats already sitting in storage and the laws and policies that may serve as guidelines to help overcome/mitigate such issues.
 creators:
-- Mooney, Carl
+- Carl Mooney
-- de Vries, Denise
+- Denise de Vries
-- Hart, Timothy Robert
+- Timothy Robert Hart
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:1079695/download
 grand_parent: iPRES